1 Add Keywords to Your Summary

 #5 Follow People and Companies

 Connections and introductions are the best way to find a great job.
-In addition to joining groups, follow thoughtleaders on Pulse, and follow people of interest in groups you’ve joined.
+In addition to joining groups, follow thoughtleaders and comment on their articles, also follow people of interest in groups you’ve joined.
 Follow Companies that are on your “wish list” of targets so you can be alert to opportunities such as funding rounds, new office openings, new business units, change in personnel in particular teams that could indicate they are about to add new positions or need help.
 Build a dossier on people who might be on an interview team so you can ask them relevant questions about them and their role.
 This will also help you figure out who you should target a cover letter to.
 If you’ve been following the company and people in the functions you are targeting, you’ll never be caught writing a “To Whom it May Concern” letter.